gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to incubating language base plugin

+The `projectComponents` container was renamed to `componentSpecs`.
-We extracted the creation of the `projectComponents` container and and the LanguageRegistry `languages` out of `LanguageBasePlugin` into `ComponentModelBasePlugin`.
+We extracted the creation of the `componentSpecs` container and the LanguageRegistry `languages` out of `LanguageBasePlugin` into `ComponentModelBasePlugin`.

+#### Default creation of SourceSets

+Each declared component in the build creates an according functional source set in the build tight to the component.

+    executables {
+        main
+    }

+Creates a native executable component and will also create a functional sourceset named `main`.

+In prior Gradle versions each language registered in the LanguageRegistry caused the creation of an according default language sourceset for each
+FunctionalSourceSet in the project.
+With Gradle 2.1 LanguageSourceSets are created only for sourceSets coupled to a component.
+The component knows it's relevant LanguageSourceSets.

+For the native executable component declared above for example there will be no default java sourceSet as it's a native component.
+Vice versa the following component declaration of a jvm library named `myLib` will not cause the creation of a `c` or `cpp` sourceSet for `myLib` when the `C` and `CPP` plugin is applied.

+    jvm {
+        libraries {
+            myLib
+        }
+    }

 #### Domain model reorganisation